Mihirsahu2307/Emotion_Recognizer/README.md

 Further improvements can be made by:

-0) Right now, the bottleneck seems to be on the frontend, where rectangles are drawn over the canvas.
-The server can apparently handle more FPS but the rectangles are not drawn fast enough.

 1) Using webRTC to achieve low latency frame transfer to server; aiortc is a useful library.
+That will make the API non-restful but it should work much faster.

 2) ~~Deployment of webapps that use tensorflow as backend with keras is a real pain.
 I managed to make it work on pythonanywhere, but maybe another hosting service would serve better, or perhaps there could be a better way to deploy.~~